LiYinqi/COP-Gen/README.md

 ## Transfer Classification and Semi-Supervised Learning
 Follow the steps below to evaluate the pretrained contrastive encoder on transfer classification and semi-supervised learning tasks.
-1. Install [VISSL](https://vissl.readthedocs.io/en/v0.1.6/installation.html) and you will get a `vissl` folder under your `/home/user` directory.
+1. [Install vissl](https://vissl.readthedocs.io/en/v0.1.6/installation.html) and you will get a `vissl` folder under your `/home/user` directory.
-2. Convert the pretrained encoder to VISSL's format:
+2. Convert the pretrained encoder to vissl's format:
 ```bash
 cd transfer_classification
 python convert_ckpt.py /path/to/trained/encoder /path/to/converted/ckpt